Animal/animal products import and export

 Visual or physical entrance exams are required.
 Their completion and findings should be noted in either group or individual medical records.

 The Washington Department of Agriculture mandates inspection for any ownership change of cattle and for interstate transport of cattle and horses.
 For complete information, refer to the WSDA livestock inspection program and the guidelines for agricultural animals in WSU IACUC Policy #5 (pdf), Animal Acquisition and Disposition Policy & Guidelines.
 The Office of the Campus Veterinarian has certified brand inspectors on staff for WSU animal transfers.
+Please use the Veterinary and Technical Services Request Form to request a Brand Inspection.

 Certificates of Veterinary Inspection (CVI)